ajitesh123/job_description/README.md

 Welcome to the JobDescription Crew project, powered by [crewAI](https://crewai.com).
 This project helps you generate professional job postings using a multi-agent AI system that researches, writes, and reviews job descriptions while considering company culture and industry requirements.

+Note: This is a fork of the original job posting generation project [crewAI](https://github.com/crewAIInc/crewAI-examples/tree/main/job-posting) project.
+I picked this one as it has a good example of how to use crewAI and HR is domain I'm interested in to simplify.

+I've also added a streamlit app to make it easier to use the API.

 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling.